yann-eugone/rtd-tutorial/docs/frameworks/symfony.rst

 Installation
 ------------

-Please refer to the ::doc::`dedicated documentation </frameworks/symfony/install>`.
+Please refer to the :doc:`dedicated documentation </frameworks/symfony/install>`.

 Job as a service
 ----------------